oktadev/okta-blog/_source/_posts/2023-07-27-spring-graphql-react.md

 ```
 {% endraw %}

-With the implementation above, the page content will be wrapped in a `ThemeProvider` component, so https://github.com/vercel/next.js/discussions/45433[MUI child components inherit the font family] from the root layout.
+With the implementation above, the page content will be wrapped in a `ThemeProvider` component, so [MUI child components inherit the font family](https://github.com/vercel/next.js/discussions/45433) from the root layout.
 Update the contents of `src/app/layout.tsx` to be:

 {% raw %}